mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Cash deals involve fewer decision-makers and require less paperwork and bureacracy.
 I've heard of cash deals closing in 30 days or less.

 The other subtlety of a buyer purchasing with a bank loan is that it makes the closing contract more complicated, which means you spend more on lawyers.
-Working through the requirements from the bank probably consumed $10k in lawyer time on each side, so even if I accepted a lower price from a cash buyer, I'd make some of it back by reducing closing costs.
+Working through the requirements from the bank and the SBA probably consumed $10k in lawyer time on each side, so even if I accepted a lower price from a cash buyer, I'd make some of it back by reducing closing costs.

 ### Discuss key contract terms earlier in the process

 The most stressful part of the sale for me was the contract negotiations, and I'm still not sure how to do it better.

-I didn't see the first draft of the contract until five weeks in.
+I didn't see the first draft of the contract until five weeks into due dilligence.
 By that point, I felt like I was already in terrible negotiating position.
 I'd invested so much time and revealed so much during due diligence that I felt exhaused and afraid of starting the whole process over with a new buyer.

-It would be wonderful for me presented the purchase agreement along with the letter of intent.
+It would be wonderful for me if the buyer had to present the full purchase agreement along with the letter of intent.
 That way, if I saw terms I didn't like, I could request adjustments before ever taking TinyPilot off the market or participating in due diligence.

 The problem is that virtually no buyer would agree to a purchase agreement before starting due diligence.
 They don't want to spend thousands of dollars of lawyer time before they've gotten some commitment from the seller.